joestringer/RouteFlow/nox/doc/manual/source/index.rst

 and the location of all detected hosts.

-NOX is designed to support both large enterprise networks of hundreds of switches (supporting many thousands of hosts) and smaller networks of a few hosts.
+NOX is designed to support both large enterprise networks of hundreds of switches (supporting many thousands of hosts) and home networks with a single switch running on a low-performance embedded platform.

 The primary goals of NOX are: